Hart railway station: NER improvements and the Durham Coast Line

 A view across the site of station's platforms from under the footbridge in April 1965.
-The two tracks nearest the photographer are those of the Coast Line and the farthest two are those of the original Hartlepool Dock & Railway.
+The two tracks nearest the photographer are those of the Coast Line and the farthest two are those of the original Hartlepool Dock and Railway.
 Note the station house on the far side of the tracks.

-On the 31 July 1854, the YN&BR was amalgamated with other companies to form the North Eastern Railway.
+On the 31 July 1854, the YN&BR was amalgamated with other companies to form the North Eastern Railway (NER).
 Under the NER, a programme of works was initiated to improve the ex-HD&R and ex-D&SR networks during the 1850s-1870s: in 1874, the tracks up the original 1 in 34 rope-worked incline at Bank (which commenced just to the west of Crimdon station) were realigned to ease the gradients and enable locomotive working.
-In 1877, two connections were installed to link the ex-HD&R network into those of its neighbours: a chord was built at Haswell to allow through trains to continue beyond the ex-HD&R terminus northwards to via ex-D&SR network and a new line was constructed at Hartlepool to provide a direct connection to the former Stockton & Hartlepool Railway network at West Hartlepool (which gradually became the primary southern terminus for Crimdon's passenger services).
+In 1877, two connections were installed to link the ex-HD&R network into those of its neighbours: a chord was built at Haswell to allow through trains to continue beyond the ex-HD&R terminus northwards to via ex-D&SR network and a new line was constructed at Hartlepool to provide a direct connection to the former Stockton and Hartlepool Railway network at West Hartlepool (which gradually became the primary southern terminus for Crimdon's passenger services).
 In October 1871, Crimdon station was renamed Hart despite being located over 1 mi from the village of that name.

-Despite the improvements of the 1850s-1870s, the route through Hart continued to provide a steep and indirect route between West Hartlepool and Sunderland and so the NER purchased the Seaham to Sunderland line of the Londonderry, Seaham & Sunderland Railway in 1900 and extended it along the coast to meet the ex-HD&R line at the station, paralleling it between there and Cemetery North Junction (approximately 1.25 mi further south).
+Despite the improvements of the 1850s-1870s, the route through Hart continued to provide a steep and indirect route between West Hartlepool and Sunderland and so the NER purchased the Seaham to Sunderland line of the Londonderry (Seaham to Sunderland) Railway in 1900 and extended it along the coast to meet the ex-HD&R line at the station, paralleling it between there and Cemetery North Junction (approximately 1.25 mi further south).
 The new line, opened on 1 April 1905, bypassed both Hesleden Bank and Seaton Bank further north, thus contributing to the gradual diversion of much of the longer-distance traffic away from the inland route.
 Although the new line passed immediately to the east of the original platforms at Hart, early line diagrams indicate that additional wooden platforms were only erected to allow trains on the Coast Line to call at Hart several years after the line opened.

 From 1920, a then popular holiday park was developed at the nearby settlement of Crimdon and Hart station became the primary railhead through which day trippers from the surrounding mining communities arrived at the resort.